Skip to content

 Guardians Avengers Assemble (2012) #1-8; Guardians of the Galaxy (2013) #0.1, 1-27; Guardians of the Galaxy Annual (2014) #1; Guardians of the Galaxy: Tomorrow’s Avengers (2013) #1; All-New X-Men (2012) #22-24; Free Comic Book Day 2014 (Guardians of the Galaxy) #1; Guardians of Knowhere (2015) #1-4; Guardians Team-Up (2015) #1-2.

-When Brian Michael Bendis introduced this new version of The Guardian of the Galaxy, he didn’t explain immediately how Peter Quill was back at the head of this team following the events of The Thanos Imperative event.
-This is explained later in Guardians of the Galaxy (2013) #18-20.
-Instead, he started with an Avengers story with Thanos in which the Guardians intervene in the middle of it.
-After that, the new GotG ongoing series started.
+When Brian Michael Bendis introduced this new version of The Guardian of the Galaxy, he didn’t explain immediately how Peter Quill was back at the head of this team following the events of The Thanos Imperative.
+This is explained later in Guardians of the Galaxy (2013) issues #18-20.
+Instead, the story started with an Avengers story featuring Thanos, where the Guardians intervene.
+After this, the new Guardians of the Galaxy ongoing comic series began.

 Starting after GotG #20, the Legendary Star-Lord from Sam Humphries, Paco Medina, and Freddie Williams focused on some of Peter Quill’s solo adventures.

-Once The Black Vortex” story is concluded, jump back to Legendary Star-Lord #12 before going back to Guardians of the Galaxy with the last two issues, #26 and #27.
+Once The Black Vortex storyline is concluded, jump back to Legendary Star-Lord #12 before going back to Guardians of the Galaxy with the last two issues, #26 and #27.

 To read the full “The Black Vortex” story, you can check out this following book, it’s certainly simpler that way.